kristianolesenlarsen/pydst/README.md

               vars = ['ALDER'],
               values =  {'ALDER':['sum(0;1;2;3;4)']} )
 ```
 which returns the sum of individuals with an age (`ALDER`) of 0,1,2,3 or 4 years.
+The `helper.generateSum()` function can be used to generate sums as the one mentioned above.
+The function takes a dict as its only argument, which should contain labels as keys, and lists of which variable levels should be summed under each label as values.